 The Windows password reset disk is a way to log back into your Windows system if locked out.
-You should set up this password reset disk in advance just in case you forget your Windows password or unable to remember it.
-Calling Microsoft for support won’t be of use since they can’t help you log back in, so it is best for you to take precaution.
+You should create a password reset disk in advance just in case you forget your Windows password or unable to remember it.
+Calling Microsoft for support won’t be of use since they can’t help you log back in, so you should take precautions.
+In this article, you will learn how to create password reset disk for Windows 10/8/7.

-If you are new to password reset disk then you will be amazed what is a password reset disk?
-Basically, a password reset disk is a bootable media (USB or CD/DVD) that can be used to quickly reset Windows login password in case you forgot it.
-However, it only works for a particular local Windows account on a particular system and a certain version of Windows.
+Basically, a password reset disk is a bootable media (USB or CD/DVD) that can quickly reset Windows login password.
+However, it only works for a particular local Windows account on a particular system and a certain Windows version.

 Creating Windows Password Reset Disk In Case You Are Using Microsoft Account

-So if you really want to create a reset disk then switch your account from Microsoft to local.
-Follow the procedure.
+So if you really want to create a Windows password reset disk, then switch your account from Microsoft to local.

 Click “Next” from the confirmation prompt.

-After this, follow the below pattern and enter credentials for local account.
+After this, follow the below pattern and enter credentials for the local account.

-Last but not least, click on “Sign out and finish” button to get started with Local Account.
-Your system will log in with Local Account after reboots.
-Where you can go to control panel and create a password reset disk.
+Finally, click on the “Sign out and finish” button to get started with Local Account.
+Your system will log in with a Local Account after reboots, where you can go to the control panel and create a password reset disk for Windows.

-If you are logged in to your Windows, follow the guide of Part 2.1, Part 2.2, Part 2.3 to create a Windows password reset disk for Windows 10/8/7 respectively.
-But if you forgot the password and didn’t have any reset disk then follow the Part 3.
+If you are logged in to your Windows, follow the guide of Part 2.1, Part 2.2, Part 2.3 to create a Windows password reset disk for Windows 10/8/7, respectively.
+But if you forgot the password and didn’t have any reset disk, then follow Part 3.

-Windows 10 has also a built-in application called the “Forgotten Password Wizard”.
+Windows 10 has a built-in application called the “Forgotten Password Wizard.”
 This Windows password recovery tool is what you’ll use to create your Windows 10 password reset disk.

 You’ll be shown a number of options for securing your Windows account.
 This includes the ability to create a password reset disk located in the left-hand pane.

-You need to insert your USB drive at this point in order to proceed.
+You need to insert your USB drive to proceed.

-Hitting click on “Create a Password Reset Disk” will show the “Forgotten Password Wizard” on the screen.
+Hitting click on “Create a Password Reset Disk” will show the “Forgotten Password Wizard” screen.

-To go through with the wizard click on “Next”.
-Here, you have to select the USB or CD/DVD which contains the bootable files and then click on “Next”.
+To go through with the wizard, click on “Next.”
+Here, you have to select the USB or CD/DVD and then click on “Next.”

-Click “Next” to continue.
-On the next screen, Enter your current Windows password to create a password reset disk.
+On the next screen, Enter your current Windows password to create a password reset disk for Windows 10.

-The software will continue to create the reset disk.
-Once the progress bar hits 100%, click “Next”.
+The software will continue to create the password reset disk.
+Once the progress bar hits 100%, click “Next.”

-Now please keep the Windows 10 password reset disk in a safe place and you can use it to reset Windows 10 password if you suddenly forgot the password.
+Now keep the Windows 10 password reset disk in a safe place, and you can use it to reset Windows 10 password if you suddenly forgot the password.

 To begin creating a Windows 8/8.1 password reset disk, first, log in to your Windows account.
-The account you’re signing into is the account for which you’ll be creating the disk.
+The account you’re signing into is for which you’ll be creating the password reset disk.

-In Windows 8, the easiest way to do this is with the Power User Menu, just click the Windows Key + X key combination to find a quick-access menu that includes a Control Panel shortcut.
-Among different actions, click on “Control Panel”.
+In Windows 8, the easiest way to do this is with the Power User Menu; click the Windows + X key combination to find a quick-access menu that includes a Control Panel shortcut.
+Among different actions, click on “Control Panel.”

 For Windows 8, you should pick the “User Accounts and Family Safety” link.

-Before you further proceed, make sure have some kind of portable media to create a password reset disk on.
-This means that you will either need a floppy disk drive or a flash drive and blank floppy disk.
-You will not be able to create a Windows password reset disk on a CD, DVD, or external hard drive.
+Before you proceed further, make sure to have portable media to create a password reset disk on.
 From the left pane, select the “Create a password reset disk” link.

-Click “Next” when the “Forgotten Password Wizard” appears on your window screen.
+Click “Next” when the “Forgotten Password Wizard” appears.

-In the “I want to create a password key disk in the following drive” drop-down section, select the media drive on which you want to create a Windows password reset disk.
-If you have connected more than one devices then you will see a selection menu here.
-If you have just one, you’ll be shown the drive name of that device, and that it will be used to generate the reset disk.
-Click “Next”.
+In the “I want to create a password key disk in the following drive” drop-down section, select the media drive on which you want to create a password reset disk for Windows 8.
+Click “Next.”

 Click “Next” when the progress bar shows 100% complete.

-You can now detach the flash drive or CD/DVD disk from your computer.
-Click the “Finish” option to exit the “Forgotten Password Wizard”.
+You can now detach the flash drive or CD/DVD from your computer.
+Click the “Finish” option to exit the “Forgotten Password Wizard.”

 Cong!
-You have successfully created a Windows 8/8.1 password reset disk and now you can use to reset Windows 8 password.
+You have successfully created a Windows 8/8.1 password reset disk; now you can use it to reset Windows 8 password.

-If you ever forget your Windows 7 password, the Windows password reset disk can become really very helpful for you.
-With the help of it, you can easily reset your Windows 7 password and get enter into your system.
+If you ever forget your Windows 7 password, the Windows password reset disk can really help you.
+With its help, you can easily reset your Windows 7 password and get into your system.